climatepolicyradar/navigator-admin-backend/docs/runbooks/flush-rds-connections.md

 ## Overview

-This runbook provides instructions for handling RDS connection alarms by identifying and terminating idle database connections that are preventing proper resource management.
+This runbook provides instructions for handling RDS connection alarms, by identifying and terminating idle database connections that are preventing proper resource management.

 ## When to Use This Runbook